FaustoLira/Weather-forecast-in-Seoul-South-Korea/README.md

 ## Impact

-Achieved 93% coefficient of determination performance, delivering highly accurate weather forecasts that support better planning and decision-making for local authorities and businesses in Seoul.
+Achieved a coefficient of determination (R²) of 93%, indicating strong explanatory power of the model over weather variability in Seoul.

 ## Visuals